-It is received at MLA headquarters and checked by the Professional Development department.
+It is received at MLA headquarters and checked by the AHIP member services department.
 It is then sent to a member of the Credentialing Committee who reviews and evaluates it.
 It is then sent on to the chair-designate of the Committee who resolves any discrepancies.
 The chair-designate forwards the portfolios of the approved academy members to the Professional Development department.
 The candidate is then notified by mail.

 You might want to read the following: